ZzZZCHS/Chat-Scene/README.md

 ## News

+**[2024.09]** 🔥 Chat-Scene has been accepted by NeurIPS 2024!
+(Paper to be released soon.)

 **[2024.08]** 🔥 We released Chat-Scene, capable of processing both 3D point clouds and 2D multi-view images for improved 3D scene understanding, leading to significant advancements in grounding and captioning performance.
-(Paper to be released soon.)

 **[2024.04]** We released a refined implementation (v2.1), which achieved better performance on grounding, captioning, and QA tasks.
 The code is available in branch [v2.1](https://github.com/Chat-3D/Chat-3D-v2/tree/v2.1).